Deepak937/NLIIRS-Project/README.md

     Documentation: Provide comprehensive documentation for users and developers.
 10. Conclusion:

-    The Information Retrieval System with Question Answering and NER for Unstructured Data in Python project empowers users to efficiently extract knowledge and insights from
-    unstructured textual data.
-By combining NLP techniques, indexing, and a user-friendly interface, this system can have broad applications across various industries, facilitating better decision-making and data exploration.
+    The Information Retrieval System with Question Answering and NER for Unstructured Data in Python project empowers users to efficiently extract knowledge and insights from unstructured textual data.
+By combining NLP techniques, indexing, and a user-friendly interface, this system can have broad applications across various industries, facilitating better decision- making and data exploration.